Vikes' Zimmer focused on Saints, not Peterson

-EDEN PRAIRIE, Minn. -- Adrian Peterson's return to Minnesota to face his team of the last decade is rich in entertainment value, spectacle and hype.
+EDEN PRAIRIE, Minn. -- Adrian Peterson's return to Minnesota to face his team of the past decade is rich in entertainment value, spectacle and hype.

 That bodes well for a week's worth of storylines for broadcast crews, media and fans.

-Not so much for the teams playing in that primetime matchup next Monday.
+Not so much for the teams playing in that prime-time matchup next Monday.

-Inside Vikings team headquarters, Minnesota's Week 1 opener against New Orleans isn't being viewed as a momentous or even controversial occasion, despite the chatter that has circulated across the NFL world about Peterson wanting to 'stick it' to his former team during his homecoming.
+Inside Vikings team headquarters, Minnesota's Week 1 opener against New Orleans isn't being viewed as a momentous or even controversial occasion, despite the chatter that has circulated across the NFL world about Peterson's wanting to "stick it" to his former team during his homecoming.

 "I hope we have a chip on our shoulder," Vikings coach Mike Zimmer said.
 "This game isn't about Adrian Peterson.
 It's about the Vikings and the Saints.
 They've got a lot of great offensive weapons.
 He's a great player, but this game isn't about Adrian Peterson."

-The hype behind Peterson's return began building the day Minneapolis decided not to pick up the $18 million option on his contract in February, a move which made him a free agent.
-When he signed with the Saints on a two-year $7 million deal, the prologue for the next chapter of his career was already written.
+The hype behind Peterson's return began building the day Minneapolis decided not to pick up the $18 million option on his contract in February, a move that made him a free agent.
+When he signed with the Saints on a two-year, $7 million deal, the prologue for the next chapter of his career was already written.

-In an oh-too-perfect opportunity to earn an encore performance and show the best years of his career may still be on the horizon, Peterson will play the team where he rushed for 11,747 yards and 97 touchdowns.
+In an oh-too-perfect opportunity to make an encore performance and demonstrate that the best years of his career may still be on the horizon, Peterson will play the team with which he rushed for 11,747 yards and 97 touchdowns.

-It's not only a first for Peterson, who has traded in his purple and yellow to don black and gold not as a featured back but a member of the Saints trio of rushers, but a first for the Vikings defense who, for years, had to elude the urge to make a play on Peterson in practice.
+It's not only a first for Peterson, who has traded in his purple and yellow to don black and gold not as a featured back but as a member of the Saints' trio of rushers, but a first for the Vikings' defense that, for years, had to temper the urge to make a play on Peterson in practice.

 "When he was here, we couldn't tackle him and now, it's a must," Vikings cornerback Xavier Rhodes said.